asheniam/azure-grafana-dashboard-templates/README.md

 You will need the name of the Azure Monitor data source on your Grafana server and the ARM resource type that you want to generate dashboards.

-Example: ./armclient --config.file=sample-azure.yml grafana production AzureMonitorDataSource microsoft.storage/storageaccounts
+Example: ./armclient --config.file=sample-azure.yml grafana --title=production --datasource=AzureMonitorDataSource --resourcetype=microsoft.storage/storageaccounts

 - production = This string is added to the title of the generated Grafana dashboard<br>
 - AzureMonitorDataSource = This is the name of the Azure Monitor data source on your Grafana server<br>